 Go the extra mile is an idiom with its roots in biblical times.
-An idiom is a word, group of words or phrase that has a figurative meaning that is not easily deduced from its literal meaning.
-We will examine the definition of the phrase go the extra mile, where it came from and some examples of its use in sentences.
+An idiom is a word, group of words, or phrase that has a figurative meaning that is not easily deduced from its literal meaning.
+It often makes the English language more complicated for English language learners.

 Idioms also help create a more interesting and emotional message when used correctly, which is why learning what they mean and how they can be used is an important step toward mastering the English language.